wikiknights/cs-materials/src/intro-to-c/argv/argv-intro.md

 prompt>
 ```

 Notice that `"./a.out"` is included in the output!
-The program name itself is also an argument.
+The program name itself is always the first argument.